 - Fire aware revegetation of bush corridors,

 - Everyone knowing what ‘natural’ looks like, why we need it, and how to help!

 is of a bio-diverse, connected and sustainable landscape, supported by an integrated community approach.

 is to support, inspire and bring together a network of active steward groups that work effectively and co-operatively with all stakeholders to enhance and protect the environment of the Wodonga municipality.

 The Wodonga Urban Landcare Network (WULN) was formed in 2012 by a consortium of three local groups; Friends of Willow Park, Parklands Albury Wodonga and Baranduda Landcare, which successfully sought funding for Facilitator support through the Victorian government.

 Since 2012, the Network has provided support and facilitated opportunities for linkages, information sharing, co-operative and wholistic planning for local stewardship groups.
 WULN has built capacity for community involvement in land management and sustainability across the municipality of Wodonga through the provision of information and facilitation of learning experiences.

 WULN member groups have grown from the initial three groups to 18 member groups that are involved in the protection, preservation, improvement and management of parks, gardens, bushland, farmland and the open spaces of Wodonga.

-A part time Facilitator is funded by the Victorian Government to facilitate the growth and delivery of Landcare in the local area.
+Part time Facilitators are funded by the Victorian Government to support the growth and delivery of Landcare in the local area.